-- Organic fibre mesh pinned to embankments 2H:1V or steeper, over 50-100mm depth of additional topsoil through which tubestock sedges, macrophytes and tussocks are planted.
-The mesh is to cover the embankment to the top of the channel or to the extent of disturbed ground. - Site rocks of various size from 500-1000mm in natural formation to assist holding down mesh and for scour protection where the new work interfaces with the existing creek channel (This treatment is for zones beyond scour protection and only where rocks occur in the natural creek bed). - Beyond the zone of normal high water begins the typical landscape zone of trees shrubs and groundcovers with 100-200 additional topsoil if required and 75mm mulch if planted. - Rice straw mulch is used in place of site-won tub-ground mulch in the proximity of riparian zones to prevent tannins from leaching into the waterways. - Planting of riparian vegetation species including plants such as Lomandra hystrix and sedges known to bind embankments and resist erosion at creek crossings.
+Organic fibre mesh pinned to embankments 2H:1V or steeper, over 50-100mm depth of additional topsoil through which tubestock sedges, macrophytes and tussocks are planted.
+The mesh is to cover the embankment to the top of the channel or to the extent of disturbed ground.

+Site rocks of various size from 500-1000mm in natural formation to assist holding down mesh and for scour protection where the new work interfaces with the existing creek channel (This treatment is for zones beyond scour protection and only where rocks occur in the natural creek bed).
-Station Vegetation Community Structure and purpose Landscape Treatment

-62km750 Twin Bridges over Boggy Creek Service Road Bridge over Boggy Creek 63km650 Cow Creek Mixed Floodplain Bridges over creeks or floodways in floodplain For general fauna species.
-Tree shrub and groundcover planting to provide connectivity to existing remnant vegetation patches with species froom the extant vegetation community.

-64km900 Deep Creek Swamp Oak

-71km550 McGrath Ck Floodplain 1 Flooded Gum

-74km800 Mixed Floodplain

-76km990 81km885 Swamp Oak

-73km370/ 73km400 Dalhousie Ck Blackbutt Bridges over creeks in forested areas Full complement of trees, shrubs, grasses and groundcovers to match the density of the existing forest.

-79km865/ 79km930 twin bridges over unnamed Ck.
-White Mahogany/Grey Gum

-Twin Bridges over North Coast Rail Flooded Gum Proposed as a replacement for deleted culvert at 61km690 Vegetation Clearances to rail to be observed

-66km180 Blackbutt Box culverts or pipes which combine For general fauna species.
-Depending on context, tree planting only with grasses to match context

-67km125 drainage and fauna underpass in cleared/ pasture areas

-69km715 pasture dreas

-82km405 Swamp Oak

-68km405 Blackbutt Box culverts or pipes which combine Full complement of tree and shrubs and groundcover planting with planting to suit targeted species and match the density of the existing forest.

-70km145 drainage and fauna underpass in forest areas

-70km435

-72km720

-73km780

-73km795

-75km275

-75km825 White Mahogany/Grey Gum

-76km320 Blackbutt

-76km560

-78km795

-80km220 White Mahogany/Grey Gum

-Table H.2.5.1 Locations and Treatments of Fauna Crossings
+Beyond the zone of normal high water begins the typical landscape zone of trees shrubs and groundcovers with 100-200 additional topsoil if required and 75mm mulch if planted.

+Rice straw mulch is used in place of site-won tub-ground mulch in the proximity of riparian zones to prevent tannins from leaching into the waterways.

-Fauna escape poles are located on the embankment out of the main channel and approximately two metres from the end of the headwall.
+Planting of riparian vegetation species including plants such as Lomandra hystrix and sedges known to bind embankments and resist erosion at creek crossings.
+Where existing vegetation can be recovered from creeks prior to re-alignment works, the project ecologist will assess the benefit of either machine lifting patches of vegetation, or individually removing clumping species, dividing and cutting back the clumps and "heeling-in" the propagules in an appropriate nursery location where they can be cared for until transplantation back to the creekline.
+Where required, fauna escape poles are located on the embankment out of the main channel and approximately 2 metres from the end of the headwall.
 A second pole is to be provided where existing trees are more than 10 metres from the first pole.

+Refer to Figure H.2.5.2 to H.2.5.9.